 Stage 3: Growing

-- Once the seedlings are ten to twelve weeks old and the threat of frost has passed, transplant them.
+• Once the seedlings are ten to twelve weeks old and the threat of frost has passed, transplant them.
 In rows 1-2m apart, space of 45cm apart.
 Plant each plant in a 10cm deep hole and gently cover the asparagus crown with sand as it grows.

-- Set the buds fifteen to twenty cm in the hole and spread them thirty to thirty-five cm apart for thicker spears.
+• Set the buds fifteen to twenty cm in the hole and spread them thirty to thirty-five cm apart for thicker spears.
 Space the spears twenty to twenty-five cm apart, with the buds 10cm deep.

-How To grow asparagus from cuttings
+How To grow Asparagus from Cuttings

 Stage 4: Prepare the bed.

 Make a 4-foot-wide bed.
 Get rid of all weeds from the bed, being careful not to leave any of the wood’s roots in the soil.
-Till the soil and rake in 10 to 15 inches of fertilizer, compost, blood, or bone meal.

 Stage 5: Dig trenches that will be used for planting.